 Bridgemen is for gay and bi guys who are looking to give back to our community.
-We organize fun and relevant community service projects that provide leadership opportunities and create friendships.
+We organize fun and relevant community service projects and social events that provide leadership opportunities and create friendships.
 Our goal is to make San Francisco a safe and happy place for everyone—by building bridges and tearing down the walls that divide us.
 In the past year, we have reached out to all corners of our city, making a lasting impact through all of our service projects.

 Douglas helped serve holiday meals to hundreds of LBGT seniors in partnership with Openhouse.
 Bridgemen dished out food, shared friendship with our elders, and built stronger bridges between generations in our community.